 Common Divorce Tricks

-It can be tempting to make divorce about what tricks you can pull to secure the best outcome, but these tricks are really just shortcuts that won’t get you far.
-At Miller Law Group, we find that the best route to take during divorce is the high road.
+It can be tempting to make divorce about what tricks you can pull, but these won’t get you far.
+At Miller Law Group, we find the best route to take during divorce is the high road.
 Be honest and forthright throughout the process, and the judge will see that.
 Conversely, the judge will also notice dishonesty.
 If the court finds out that you have been pulling tricks in order to secure the outcome you want, it can do more harm than good.

 Tricks That Can Come Back to Haunt You